samsquire/ideas2/README.md

 See devops-pipeline https://github.com/samsquire/devops-pipeline

-# 78. CSV enriched with YAML to Cloud/Containers
+# 78. CSV with embedded YAML to Cloud/Containers

-CSV of VMs or images to spin up in the cloud.
+CSV of VMs/images to spin up in the cloud.

-# 79.
+# 79. Nested spreadsheets

+Embed a sub-spreadsheet in a row.

+# 80.